HFD says Pauoa fire intentionally set

-Fire investigators have determined that a vehicle fire set this morning on Pauoa Road was intentional.
+Fire investigators have determined that a vehicle fire set Sunday morning on Pauoa Road was intentional.

 Honolulu fire officials said today that they have referred the case to the Honolulu police for further investigation.